GabriGuerra/re605x_conf/README.md

 ### Nota pessoal | Personal note

 Este é um dos projetos que desenvolvi quase sem perceber o tempo passar.
-Têm grande valor para mim, pois confirmam meu aprendizado de forma prática.
-Neste projetos, pude auxiliar minha família, especialmente minha mãe, tornando tudo possível.
+Tem grande valor para mim, pois confirma meu aprendizado de forma prática.
+Neste projeto, pude auxiliar minha família, especialmente minha mãe, tornando tudo possível.

 This is one of the projects I developed almost without noticing the time pass.
-They hold great value for me, as they put my learning into practice.
+It has great value for me, as it puts my learning into practice.
 In this project, I was able to support my family, especially my mother, making it all possible.